The Byzantine Empire

 - Byzantine painting influenced Italian Renaissance artists.

-- The modern-day Eastern orthodox church, established in the Byzantine Empire, has become the second largest Christian church in world.
+- The modern-day Eastern orthodox church, established in the Byzantine Empire, has become the second-largest Christian church in the world.